 As a result, MSPs must expand their thinking about cybersecurity to go beyond anti-malware and preventative measures.
-Afterall, the frequency and intensity of recent ransomware attacks indicates that an attack will occur.
+After all, the frequency and intensity of recent ransomware attacks indicate that an attack will occur.
 56% of MSPs report attacks against clients.
 15% of MSPs report multiple ransomware attacks in a single day.

 When an attack does occur, SMBs often don’t recover.
 60% of SMBs don’t recover after a cyber attack.

 Let’s be honest: MSPs are often SMBS.
 80% of MSPs agree that their businesses are increasingly targeted by ransomware attacks.

 When a client suffers, the MSP suffers too.
 They don’t need to be directed impacted by the attack; when a client churns, that also can cause business failure.